ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 These symmetry relations result in degeneracies in pairs of excitations, even when two electron terms are taken into account within the regime of the above approximations.
-The excitations $\ket{\Psi_{\bar i}^{\bar0}}$ and $\ket{^2\Psi_0^{i^\prime}}$ are degenerate for corresponding pairs of bonding and antibonding orbitals $\psi_i$ and $\psi_{i^\prime}$.
-They can be factored into two-determinant linear combinations with a `$+$' or `$-$' sign, where \emph{plus} states do not interact with \emph{minus} states, shown below in \eqr{ps0}.\cite{lon55a,hel21a}
+The excitations $\ket{^2\Psi_{\bar i}^{\bar0}}$ and $\ket{^2\Psi_0^{i^\prime}}$ are degenerate for corresponding pairs of bonding and antibonding orbitals $\psi_i$ and $\psi_{i^\prime}$.
+They can be factored into two-determinant linear combinations with a `$+$' or `$-$' sign, shown below in \eqr{ps0}.\cite{lon55a,hel21a}